Chart Color Schemes

 Infrastructure

-Banana has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Banana has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 37 projects potentially impacting the region.
-Notable initiatives include the Theodore Water Treatment Plant Upgrade, Banana Range Wind Farm, Theodore Wind Farm, and Multiple Dwelling Development.
-The following details projects likely most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure.
+AreaSearch has identified a total of 37 projects that are likely to impact this area.
+Notable among these are the Theodore Water Treatment Plant Upgrade, Banana Range Wind Farm, Theodore Wind Farm, and Multiple Dwelling Development.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.